Skip to content

 Single sticker price, no breakdown, no verification.

-Industry comparison reflects publicly listed prices for compounded NAD+ across other U.S. telehealth brands.
+Industry comparison reflects publicly listed prices for compounded Tirzepatide across other U.S. telehealth brands.
 Pricing varies by brand, dose, and time.

 The breakdown is a feature, not a marketing trick.